AdamRTomkins/adamrtomkins.github.io/_posts/2018-01-28-Custom_Markers.markdown

 layout: post
 title:  How to use custom markers with Vuforia
 date: 2018-01-28 15:20:00
-description: Learn how to any marker in VR, including maps!
+description: Learn how to any marker in Vuforia, including maps!
 ---

 ### Prerequisites: